Risk-Based Auto-Deleveraging: Single-Asset Isolated Margining

 The next two sections derive two further important properties of the minimax leverage policy.
 First, Sybil resistance, meaning that traders cannot evade deleveraging by operating through multiple, smaller accounts.
 Second, path-independence, meaning that two subsequent ADL events with quantities $Q_1$ and $Q_2$ lead to the same outcome as a single ADL event with quantity $Q_1+Q_2$.
 We also show that path-independence, together with leverage-priority, characterizes the minimax leverage policy among all ADL policies.

-\begin{remark} The BitMEX-style queue-based ADL policy (see Section~\ref{sec:intro}) fails to have some of these desirable properties: \begin{itemize} \item Because the policy deleverages the highest-ranked account before targeting any lower-ranked account, it is not Sybil resistant.
+\begin{remark} The BitMEX-style queue-based ADL policy (see Section~\ref{sec:intro}) fails to have some of these desirable properties: \begin{itemize} \item Because the BitMEX ranking is based on unrealized P\&L, the priority ordering of accounts can change depending on the execution price, unlike the leverage ordering used by the minimax leverage policy (\Cref{prop:leverage_ordering}).

+\item Because the BitMEX policy deleverages the highest-ranked account before targeting any lower-ranked account, it is not Sybil resistant.
 For instance, the most levered position in the system could be split across two accounts: one with even higher leverage and one with sufficiently low leverage to appear third (or lower) in the queue.
 An ADL event of a given size (e.g., equal to the size of the original position) would then deleverage the first two accounts in the queue but leave the third untouched, whereas without splitting the same event could have fully deleveraged the original account.

 \item Prioritizing the (initially) top-ranked account also induces path dependence.
 Under two successive ADL events, the first event may deleverage the initially top-ranked account enough to lower its rank, so that the second event targets a different account first; if instead the same aggregate quantity were executed in a single event, the entire quantity would have been applied to the initially top-ranked account.